-Baby sleep-training programs are becoming popular, so it is worth reading the opinion of the Australian Association for Infant Mental Health Inc (AAIMHI) in its 2002 position paper (revised in 2004) on controlled crying.
-'AAIMHI is concerned that the widely practised technique of controlled crying is not consistent with what infants need for their optimal emotional and psychological health, and may have unintended negative consequences.'
+Baby sleep-training programs are becoming popular, so it is worth reading the opinion of the Australian Association for Infant Mental Health Inc (AAIMHI) in its 2002 position paper (revised in 2013) on controlled crying: ‘AAIMHI is concerned that the widely practised technique of controlled crying is not consistent with what infants need for their optimal emotional and psychological health, and may have unintended negative consequences.'
 You can read the background to these concerns in a PDF document that can be downloaded from the AAIMHI's website before you make your own decisions on this issue.

 Is it my milk?

 The breastfeeding mother immediately worries about whether it's her milk.
 Family and friends often recommend a change to formula.
 But breastfeeding is hardly ever the reason for the crying.
-It's a simple matter to eliminate problems like poor positioning and attachment, let-down reflex not working, or hunger.
+It's a simple matter to eliminate problems like poor positioning and attachment, the mother’s let-down reflex not working, or hunger.

 Is it hunger?

 If your baby is having breastmilk only (no formula, solids or water) and is having 6 really wet cloth nappies or 5 heavily wet disposables in 24 hours and regular soft bowel motions, then you know your baby is getting plenty of milk.